grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 ### Should I verify that the factory got called?

-In the last Statement, you might have notices that some interactions are verified (using the `.Received()` syntax) while some are only set up to return something.
+You might have noticed in the same Statement that some interactions are verified (using the `.Received()` syntax) while some are only set up to return something.
 An example of the latter is a factory, e.g. `reservationInProgressFactory.FreshInstance().Returns(reservationInProgress)`.
-You may question why Johnny and Benjamin did not put something like `reservationInProgressFactory.Received(1).FreshInstance()` in the Statement.
+You may question why Johnny and Benjamin did not write something like `reservationInProgressFactory.Received().FreshInstance()` at the end.

 The reason is, the factory is just a function -- it is not supposed to have any side-effects.
+As such, calling the factory is not the goal of the behavior I specify -- it will always be a means to an end.
+The goal of this behavior is to execute the command and return its result.
+If I didn't need a factory to achieve that, it wouldn't exist.

-As such, I can call it many times in the code without altering the expected behavior.
+Also, I can call the factory many times in the code without altering the expected behavior.
 For example, if the code of the `MakeReservation()` method Johnny and Benjamin were test-driving did not look like this:

 ```csharp
 var reservationInProgress = _reservationInProgressFactory.FreshInstance();